The Writers are Australia’s most creative writing agency.

-We don’t have to forward a percentage of our fees to a holding company overseas.
-We don’t have to markup and on-sell inventory from an associated media agency.
+We don’t have to forward a percentage of our fees to a holding conglomerate overseas.
+We don’t have to markup and on-sell inventory from an associated media firm.
 We have no conflicts of interest.

 Being completely independent means we put our clients’ best interest first.

 It also means we’re independently minded.
 We don’t run with the pack, and we don’t follow trends.
 All our creative work aims for timeless appeal.

 Over the years, we’ve built a fluid team of leading freelance researchers, writers, screenwriters, copywriters, art directors, designers, photographers, cinematographers.
 Even artists and poets.